learn-co-curriculum/dsc-correlation-covariance/README.md

 ## Introduction

-In this lesson, we shall look at how **Variance** of a random variable is used to calculate **Covariance** and **Correlation** as key measures used in Statistics for finding casual relationships between random variables.
-Based on these measures, we can identify if two variable are associated each other, and to what extend.
+In this lesson, we'll look at how **Variance** of a random variable is used to calculate **Covariance** and **Correlation** as key measures used in Statistics for finding causal relationships between random variables.
+Based on these measures, we can identify if two variables are associated each other, and to what extent.
 This lesson will help you develop a conceptual understanding, necessary calculations and some precautions while using these measures.

 ## Objectives

-You will be able to
+You will be able to:

-* Understand and calculate Covariance and Correlation between two random variables
+* Understand and calculate covariance and correlation between two random variables
-* Visualize and interpret the results of Covariance and Correlation
+* Visualize and interpret the results of covariance and correlation
-* Explain what is meant by the popular phrase "Correlation does not imply Correlation"
+* Explain what is meant by the popular phrase "correlation does not imply causation"

-## Variance ($\sigma^2$)
+## Variance

-Earlier in the course, we introduced __Variance__ (represented by $\sigma^2$) as a measure of dispersion for continuous random variables from its expected mean value.
+Earlier in the course, we introduced __variance__ (represented by $\sigma^2$) as a measure of dispersion for continuous random variables from its expected mean value.
 Let's quickly revisit this, as variance formula plays a key role while calculating Covariance and Correlation measures.

 The formula for calculating variance as shown below: